Kleidous Agoge — Procession of the Key

 A Twice Annual Festival

-In 2025, this event is taking place on:
+In 2026, this event is taking place on:

 Schedule

-Day One: Crossroads Ritual
+Day Two: Crossroads Ritual

-On day one or throughout the week, you are invited to participate in a crossroads ritual uniquely written in recognition of this festival.
+On day two or throughout the week, you are invited to participate in a crossroads ritual uniquely written in recognition of this festival.
+You can do this in your own time and place, with the materials that work best for you!

 Items that are recommended include: